Stockkii/twitch-speed-fix/README.md

+Automaticly resets the playback-speed of the Twitch-Video-Player to prevent audio bugs in low-latency-mode.

 How to install:

 - Create the folder "twitch-speed-fix" somewhere you can remember and download the given files into that folder